ward/run/_drafts/2021-08-07-slovenia-trip.md

 waited from time to time for the girlfriend and her sister who took a more careful approach.
 The entire walked ended up totalling just 6.3 km, but took us 2h15 of moving (3h52 with all the breaks).

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_161837.webp' description='The little trail is the start of the way back down.
+We went down another path than the one we took going up.' %}
+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_163900.webp' description='Just bombed down this side.
+Looking back at the girlfriend and her sister taking a slower and safer approach.' %}

 {% include location.html lat=46.27249 lon=13.98188 description="Penzion Resje restaurant." %}